A-312/node-blueconfig/packages/blueconfig/README.md

 ]);

 const config = blueconfig({ ... });
-config.loadFile('config.toml');
+config.merge('config.toml');
 ```

-If no supported extension is detected, `loadFile` will fallback to using the
+If no supported extension is detected, `merge` will fallback to using the
 default json parser.

 #### Allow comments in JSON files